Large-scale variation in reionization history caused by Baryon-dark matter streaming velocity: Reionization history

 We consider three models for the source term $\bar{n}_{\rm H}^{-1}\bar{\mathcal{I}}$ by modulating $f_{\gamma,L}$ and $f_{\gamma,H}$ as in Table~\ref{tab:sources}.
-The descriptions of the models are as follows. \begin{itemize} \item[1.]
+Descriptions of the models are as follows. \begin{itemize} \item[1.]
 Accelerating model: Only consider the contribution from high-mass sources ($f_{\gamma,E}$) , which are not suppressed by ionizing radiation.
-The source term monotonically increases over time, thereby accelerating the reionization.
-Qualitatively similar to the model of \citet{2015ApJ...802L..19R}. \item[2.]
+The source term monotonically increases over time, thereby accelerating the reionization and is qualitatively similar to the \citet{2015ApJ...802L..19R} model. \item[2.]
 Decelerating model: Multiply a factor of $(z/7.21)^4$ to the accelerating model to make the sources less efficient at a later time, thereby decelerating the reionization.
-Motivated by the ``early reionization" scenario of \citet{2019ApJ...879...36F}, where the escape fraction of ionizing photons decreases over time. \item[3.]
-Self-regulated model: Include the contribution from low-mass sources ($f_{\gamma,L}$), which are suppressed as the global ionization fraction $Q_{\rm HII}$ rises. \end{itemize} For each model, the values of $f_{\gamma,L}$ and $f_{\gamma,H}$ are tuned so that the reionization finishes at $z=6$ when $V_{cb,i}=70~{\rm km}~{\rm s}^{-1}$ and $T_{\rm min}=10$ K.
+This is motivated by the ``early reionization" scenario of \citet{2019ApJ...879...36F}, where the escape fraction of ionizing photons decreases over time. \item[3.]
+Self-regulated model: Includes the contribution from low-mass sources ($f_{\gamma,L}$), which are suppressed as the global ionization fraction $Q_{\rm HII}$ rises.
+This scenario assumes that the low-mass sources have a much higher ionizing radiation escape fraction than the high-mass ones do, allowing them to contribute significantly to the ionizing background \citep[see, e.g.,][]{2020arXiv200813215H}. \end{itemize} For each model, the values of $f_{\gamma,L}$ and $f_{\gamma,H}$ are tuned so that the reionization finishes at $z=6$ when $V_{cb,i}=70~{\rm km}~{\rm s}^{-1}$ and $T_{\rm min}=10$ K.

 For the sink term $\bar{n}_{\rm H}^{-1}\bar{\mathcal{R}}$, we consider three ``zones" with different recombination rates: \begin{itemize} \item[1.]
-No-streaming zone: The small-scale clumping factor $\mathcal{C}_S$ is obtained from simulations with $V_{cb,i}=0~{\rm s}^{-1}~{\rm cm}$ to represent volumes with a minimal streaming motion. \item[2.]
-Maximal-streaming zone: $\mathcal{C}_S$ is obtained from simulations with $V_{cb,i}=70~{\rm s}^{-1}~{\rm cm}$ give a maximal impact by the streaming motion. \item[3.]
+No-streaming zone: The small-scale clumping factor $\mathcal{C}_S$ is obtained from simulations with $V_{cb,i}=0~{\rm km}~{\rm s}^{-1}$ to represent volumes with a minimal streaming motion. \item[2.]
+Typical-streaming zone: To represent the volumes with typical magnitude of streaming velocity, $\mathcal{C}_S$ is obtained from simulations with $V_{cb,i}=28~{\rm km}~{\rm s}^{-1}$. \item[3.]
+Maximal-streaming zone: $\mathcal{C}_S$ is obtained from simulations with $V_{cb,i}=70~{\rm km}~{\rm s}^{-1}$, which give a maximal impact by the streaming motion. \item[4.]
 No-SSGS zone: A hypothetical case where the SSGS contribution is ignored by setting $\mathcal{C}_S=0$. \end{itemize}